robotlolita/robotlolita.github.io/_posts/2013-09-22-the-importance-of-being-typed.md

 [bob-tables]: http://xkcd.com/327/

 ## Types to the rescue

-As I said, the problem is not that one of the snippets doesn't have a matching close tag — they're both **perfectly valid** acording to HTML rules.
+As I said, the problem is not that one of the snippets doesn't have a matching close tag — they're both **perfectly valid** according to HTML rules.
 The problem is that Handlebars, plain and simply, can't handle HTML.
-Instead, Handlebars will just stitch several strings together and escape strings that are supposed to be used as text, nothing else.
+Instead, Handlebars will just stitch several Strings together and escape Strings that are supposed to be used as text, nothing else.
 Nothing wrong with that approach, of course, but it only works well for things that are plain text, and hell breaks loose as soon as you try to use it for structured things and arbitrarily compose these different structures.

 But why would you want to compose templates?
 Composition is a good way to manage complexity and scale things in a way you can still understand and easily change.
 It's the whole reason we don't write every one of the possible pages of a website with duplicated HTML everywhere, so why should our templating engines enforce this?
 Doesn't it sound counter-intuitive?